jabinx92/lol-id-project/README.md

+jabinx92 note - this project is in correlation to your "lol-test-deploy" repo.
+Open that file, make changes with npm start + node server.js.
+Once changes have been made, run npm run build and copy the build file to replace this build file, commit changes and heroku automatically redeploys.

 Heroku note - used http://www.uptimerobot.com/ to constantly keep heroku app awake every 5 minutes, so it does not sleep.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).